remipassmoilesel/self-hosted-k8s/README.md

     $ ansible-playbook -i environments/production/inventory.cfg bootstrap.yaml

-Good to know:

-- If something fail, you can run this playbook twice.
+If something fail, try to run this playbook twice or more.
-- After a successful installation, a Kubernetes configuration will be available in `.kube` folder.

-## Which IP address should I use ?

-If you use only one node, use its IP address.

-If you use several nodes, book a public IP address, enable keepalived in `group_vars/all.yml` address then use the virtual IP address.

-## Access to your cluster API from outside
+## Access to your cluster API

-If you enable the firewall, the Kubernetes API will not be accessible from outside the cluster (and that's usually a good thing)
+By default a firewall is enabled, the Kubernetes API will not be accessible from outside the cluster (and that's usually a good thing).

 The recommended way to access API is to create an SSH tunnel.

-Copy the kubeconfig, change the host paramater:
+Copy the kubeconfig, change the host parameter:

     $ cd self-hosted-k8s
-    $ cp .kube/config/192.168.56.50/root/.kube/config config
+    $ cp .kube/config/192.168.56.50/root/.kube/config ~/.kube/config
+    $ nano ~/.kube/config

     # Replace this
     ...